Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/object-spawning.md

 m_SpawnedNetworkObject.Despawn();
 ```

-To make this the default from the editor insepctor view:
+To make this the default from the editor Inspector view:

 ![image](images/DontDestroyWithOwner.png)